extdn/extension-release-db-m2/README.md

 commit

-Next Steps:
+**Next Steps:**
-Allow other input methods
+- Allow other input methods
-Maybe keep a manual.csv that merges to output/all-releases.csv
+- Maybe keep a manual.csv that merges to output/all-releases.csv
+- Hook into known composer repos?

-Feed into FriendsOfPHP-Security-Advisories
+- Feed into FriendsOfPHP-Security-Advisories